ninjakx/youtube-video2ppt/README.md

 # youtube-video2ppt

+**Note:** For videos more than 15 min of length you might have more than 200 slides in ppt so some Manual deletion might require :( as per your convenience.

 This is a command utility to create ppt from the youtube educational video.
 Specifically designed for youtube channel: `StatQuest with Josh Starmer` :heart: